Texas Court Records

 What is a Felony in Texas?

-However, the age of an offender determines the sentence given, especially when the prosecutor does not seek death penalty.
-If the offender is younger than 18 years, he or she is sentenced to life imprisonment.
-On the other hand, for offenders who are 18 years old and above, the punishment is life imprisonment without parole.
+However, the age of an offender determines the sentence given, especially when the prosecutor does not seek the death penalty.
+If the offender is younger than 18, he or she is sentenced to life imprisonment.
+On the other hand, the punishment is life imprisonment without parole for adult offenders.

-Even though the state’s penal statutes make provision for a range of punishments, the sentence must be for a specific jail term.
+Even though the state’s penal statutes make provision for a range of punishments, the sentence might be for a specific jail term.
 This is because Texas operates a determinate sentencing system.
 Determinate sentencing occurs when the felon is sentenced to a fixed or definite prison term, with no option of review by the parole board.
-For instance 10 years without parole.
-As opposed to indeterminate sentencing in which a prison sentence is not fixed but consists of a range of years e.g not below 5 years and not more than 20 years.
-A number of things determines how much of the term the offender will spend.
-Examples are discretion of the parole board, offender’s good time or good behaviour credits, and the laws of parole eligibility.
+Several factors influence how much of the term the offender will serve.
+Examples of such factors include:

 What are some examples of felonies in Texas?